 In November 2016, Dr Pepper Snapple Group bought Bai Brands for $1.7 billion, and we can look forward to similar acquisitions from Coke and Pepsi, too.
-"We are looking for more bolt-ons," Coke CEO James Quincey told The Street last year.
+"We are looking for more bolt-ons," Coke CEO James Quincey told The Street.
 "We have our list.
 We know where we want to acquire."

 All this activity raises the question of whether such products are really bottled water or a modified form of soft drink.
 They're carbonated and sometimes caffeinated, lightly sweetened and flavored with fruit and herbs.
 The new category certainly blurs the boundaries.